-Questions like these popped up in my head, seeing stevia in a lot of fitness products lately.
+Questions like these pop up in my head since I’ve been seeing stevia pop up in a lot of fitness products lately.

-This article shares the results of the research I did that dug up the answers to these & other questions about stevia I’ve been wondering about.
+This article shares the results of the research I did that provided the answers to these & other questions about stevia I’ve been wondering about.

 There’s stevia the plant, and then there’s the processed stevia product that tastes weird to me; is IT still vegan-friendly?